HavenShen/larsign/README.md

 ## About

-The `larsign` package signature server.
+The `larsign` package authorized signature server.

 ## Features